Victoria government logo

 • child, parent, grandparent, grandchild or sibling of your spouse or de facto partner (or former spouse or de facto partner).

-This definition includes step-relations (for example, step-parents and step-children) as well as adoptive relations.
+This definition includes step-family (for example, step-parents and step-children) as well as adoptive family.
 A household member is any person who lives with you.

 You can’t claim if you have access to paid personal or annual leave entitlements.
 If you’ve exhausted your paid leave entitlements, you can’t then access the Sick Pay Guarantee to cover any absences from work.